benbaptist/minecraft-wrapper/documentation/base.rst

 **def blockForEvent(self, eventtype)**

         Blocks until the specified event is called.

 **def callEvent(self, event, payload)**

         Invokes the specific event.
 Payload is extra information relating to the event.
 Errors may occur if you don't specify the right payload information.

 **def getPluginContext(self, plugin_id)**

         Returns the instance (content) of another running wrapper plugin with the specified ID.

-        :plugin_id:  The `ID` of the plugin from the plugin's header .  if no `ID` was specified by the plugin, then the file name (without the .py extension) is used as the `ID`.
+        :plugin_id:  The `ID` of the plugin from the plugin's header. if no `ID` was specified by the plugin, then the file name (without the .py extension) is used as the `ID`.

         :sample usage: